-The different metabolic disorders are not separate diseases but are related: the metabolic disorders coincide and the occurrence of one metabolic disorder enhances the risk for others.
+The different metabolic disorders are not separate diseases but are mechanistically connected: often metabolic disorders coincide and the occurrence of one metabolic disorder enhances the risk for others.
 In addition, similar common pathways play a role in the different metabolic disorders.
-To study these metabolic disorders, we use a whole set of different mouse models that for instance differ in which aspect of the metabolic disorder studies is a prolonged treatment of mice to a high caloric diet in order to induce metabolic disorder(s).
-The detailed study design being used depends on specific metabolic disorder(s) under investigation: obesity, Type 2 Diabetes, hyperlipidemia, atherosclerosis, non-alcoholic fatty liver disease (NAFLD) progressing towards non-alcoholic steatohepatitis (NASH), as well as nephropathy or retinopathy will be studied (the exception to studies with induction of the metabolic disorder via a high caloric diet, is when ob/ob or db/db mice are used (obesity or diabetes studies); These genetically modified models are already obese and insulin resistance and do not require induction via a high fat diet).
+To study metabolic disorders, we use a whole set of different mouse models that for instance differ in which aspect of the metabolic disorder develops most prominent (see also paragraph B).
+The general design of metabolic disorder(s).
+The detailed study design being used depends on specific metabolic disorder(s) under investigation: obesity, Type 2 Diabetes, hyperlipidemia, atherosclerosis, non-alcoholic fatty liver disease (NAFLD) progressing towards non-alcoholic steatohepatitis (NASH), as well as nephropathy or neurodegenerative disorder via a high caloric diet) are studies using ob/ob or db/db mice.
+These genetically modified models have intrinsic metabolic derangements and are already obese and insulin resistance and therefore do not require induction via a high fat diet).